ngoctd314/books-note/Mongodb-The-Definitive-Guide/chapter7/NOTE.md

 - You can group documents together using aggregation, but you cann't change those documents in the database
 - You can calculate totals from a group of documents by using aggregation

-## Lession 2: Using $match and $group stages in MongoDB aggregation pipeline
+## Lesson 2: Using $match and $group stages in MongoDB aggregation pipeline

 **$match**
 Filter for documents matching criteria.